 Our First Aid Courses give you everything you need to know and the actions to take if something should happen that requires you to step in before help arrives.
 We hope that you are never in a position where you need to apply all of your knowledge.
 By simply knowing what to do in an emergency situation will make your home a safer place and give you the ability to confidently address all injuries from minor to severe.

 We highly recommend at least one member from each household take one of our Standard First Aid Courses as a minimum requirement.

 Standard First Aid

-Gain valuable knowledge to apply practical life-saving skills, first aid best practices and up to date CPR and AED procedures.
-This 2 day, hands on course offers complete guidance to increase your lifesaving skills and the correct steps to take when someone is in need of emergency medical help.
+Gain valuable knowledge to apply practical life-saving skills, first aid best practices, and up to date CPR and AED procedures.
+This 2 day, the hands-on course offers complete guidance to increase your lifesaving skills and the correct steps to take when someone is in need of emergency medical help.